 Landslide (Fleetwood Mac)

 Stevie Nicks and Lindsey Buckingham had a lot of chemistry both on stage and off stage.
 The beautiful interaction between Stevie’s vocals and Lindsey’s guitarwork is evident in this duet.
 The chords are open-position C–G/B–Am and G–D/F#–Em played at the 3rd fret with a capo.
 The fingerpicking pattern may take a little getting used to, but definitely worth the effort.

 First, you take two single-note pentatonic-blues riffs, than you add three chords, sprinkle in a little Clapton mojo and you have an instant rock classic that will stand the test of time.
 “Sunshine of Your Love” is a rite of passage for any young gunslinger learning how to turn the pentatonic scale into the blues scale.

-Open-position power chords!
+Open-position power chords on easy mode!
 If you don’t know ‘em, then you haven’t played enough AC DC.
 The Bad Boys from Down Under have provided us with enough Rock 101 riffs to get our rhythm playing in line.
 What’s a Rock 101 riff?
 Power chords and eighth notes.
 In “TNT” the eighth notes are syncopated, and that’s where the fun lies.

 Breaking the Law (Judas Priest)